lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > COVID Alert has been downloaded over 6 million times, and 20,000 people have since entered a one-time key (OTK) following a positive COVID-19 test result, notifying other users that they may have been exposed to the virus.

-*With a population of 38 million, and as of Feb 2022, 6,893,423 downloads and 57,704 keys used.
-There are apparently 3.64M tracked cases when I check the COVID case count.
-This means 1.6% of positive cases could of been used by the app to alert someone they could of been exposed.
-Such a low number of reported cases means this app is a faulty tool for someone to use as a judgement to whether they have been infected or not.*
+*As of Feb 2022, there have been 6,893,423 downloads and 57,704 keys used.
+With a population of around 38 millions, this means only 15-20% of the population has downloaded the app.
+There are apparently 3.64M tracked COVID-19 cases in Canada when I checked on Apr 18.
+This means the app had access to around 1.6% of positive cases to determine if someone could have been exposed, and then alert them.
+Such a low number of reported cases means this app is a inaccurate tool for someone to use as a judgement to whether they have been exposed or not.*

 > COVID Alert is a national exposure notification app that will alert users if they have been in close contact with other users who have tested positive for COVID-19.